 Pre-War Guitars: Modern reproductions of iconic guitars

 The Pre-War Guitars Co. is two guys, Wes Lambe and Ben Maschal, who build instruments based on the classics from the 1930s.
-A big part of what impressed us about their work is that both men have spent years repairing and setting up new and vintage guitars, which you can really see in their own creations.
-Their attention to detail is top-notch and they use hide glue, ultra-thin lacquer and torrefied tops to really capture the sound, feel and look of 80-year-old instruments.
+A big part of what impressed us about their work is that both men have spent years repairing and setting up both new and vintage guitars, and this shows when you play their own creations.
+Their attention to detail is impressive and they use hide glue, ultra-thin lacquer, and torrefied tops and bracing to capture the sound, feel, and look of 80-year-old instruments.